10 releases

 }

-A problem with using entities in this way is that there is no information about the "kind" of the entity.
-This can result in code that is error prone, hard to debug, and hard to read.
+A problem with using entities in this way is the lack of information about the "kind" of the entity.
+This results in code that is error prone, hard to debug, and read.

-This crate attempts to solve the problem by introducing a new type Instance<T> which functions like an entity, but also contains information about the "kind" of the entity:
+This crate attempts to solve this problem by introducing a new Instance<T> type which behaves like an Entity but also contains information about the "kind" of the entity:

 #[derive(Component)]